Flakka (Zombie Drug)

 The synthetic stimulants sell at the following:

 Bath salts are used to achieve feelings of euphoria and alertness.
-Dangerous and adverse side effects are also associated with the abuse of synthetic cathinones like bath salts.
-These include:
+Dangerous side effects are also associated with the abuse of synthetic cathinones like bath salts and flakka.

 As cathinones are hydrophobic molecules, they can cross cell membranes and the blood-brain barrier.
 This allows them to interact with the monoamine transporters in the synaptic cleft between neurons.